A first view on the density of 5-planar graphs: Further applications of our technique

 \begin{theorem} An $n$-vertex simple topological $4$-planar graph has at most $6.25(n-2)$ edges. \end{theorem}

 \begin{proof} We adapt the proof strategy from \cref{thm:one_point_five}.
 Fix $\alpha = \frac{2}{6.25} = \frac{8}{25}$.

-An H-block has sufficient charge as it contains at most nine edges by $4$-planarity and therefore, including the boundary edges, requires at most $(9\cdot 2 + 6) \alpha \le 8$ charge.
-In a $Q$-block, 1-triangles receive $\frac{1}{5}$ charge in the first step and require $\frac{3}{25}$ more in the second step.
-Again, the only critical faces with potentially a negative charge are 1-4- and 2-3-faces.
-A 1-4-face may loose $\frac{2}{5}$ charge in the first step and $2\cdot \frac{3}{25}$ in the second step, and therefore it has enough charge as $1-\frac{2}{5}-\frac{6}{25}-\alpha \ge 0$.
-A 2-3-face does not contribute charge in the first step and by 4-planarity at most $3 \cdot \frac{3}{25}$ in the second step.
+By 4-planarity, an H-block contains at most nine edges.
+Thus, a 6-hexagon has sufficient charge as it requires not more than $(9\cdot 2 + 6) \alpha \le 8$ charge.
+In a Q-block, 1-triangles receive $\frac{1}{5}$ charge in the first step and require $\frac{3}{25}$ more in the second step.
+Again, the only critical faces with potentially a negative charge are 1-quadrilaterals and 2-triangles.
+A 1-quadrilateral may lose $\frac{2}{5}$ charge in the first step and $2\cdot \frac{3}{25}$ in the second step, and therefore it has enough charge as $1-\frac{2}{5}-\frac{6}{25}-\alpha \ge 0$.
+A 2-triangle does not contribute charge in the first step and by 4-planarity at most $3 \cdot \frac{3}{25}$ in the second step.
 It may need all of its charge as $1-\frac{9}{25}-2\alpha = 0$, but still has a non-negative final charge. \end{proof}